Kite fishing: Kites

 Most boats fly two kites at once: one off of each side of the boat.
 Which kite to use is up to the wind speed out on the water so many captains bring a wide variety of kites.
 The reason these captains carry a variety of different kites is because you can not use the same kite for a high wind speed that is made for a slow wind speed.
 Also, captains will fly different color kites so that they can tell their crew exactly which rod is going off without leaving the steering wheel.
 Kites will fall into the water and have to be retrieved, rinsed with freshwater, and dried before being sent back out.
 When a kite falls into the water they do sink and retrieving a kite that is 10 feet under water is much harder than retrieving one that is on the surface so a lot of captains will attach a helium balloon so they will not sink and help keep it in the air.
 To regulate the height of the kite weights will be attached to the line or line will be taken in or let out.

+Helium filled, lighter-than-air, Helikites are now used for kite fishing.
+They have the advantage of flying automatically and not ever falling into the water, even during launch.
+As their helium lasts for many weeks they are cheap to operate.